 The chapter I am focusing on discusses the distinct differences between language usage at age 3 and the language usage at ages 5 to 7.
-In this, the author discovers that with a little practice a kid can soon get near perfect, but is it mimicry or understanding?
+In this, the author discovers that with a little practice a kid can soon get near perfect social understanding, but is it mimicry or understanding?
 This is what the author delves into.
 The source helps me answer my question by pointing out all of the factors that go into the analysis of my question.
 Age, status, and culture are some of the most important factors.
 The text can be forwarded by the Gomez narrative.
-The factors that are present in the text of this source are also present in the narrative and therefore find themselves being proven through actual experience from the author of the narrative.
+In the narrative, Gomez learns English from Disney movies, I believe that this first started off as mimicry, because she even says that she can quote the movies word for word, but I believe it slowly turned into understanding as context and situational understandings came into place.
+The factors that are present in the text of this source, such as the learning from movies, are also present in the narrative and therefore find themselves being proven through actual experience from the author of the narrative (Gomez, 1-2).

-I can counter the source by using “Communication and Language.”
+I can understand that though the author makes good points in this source, the book “Communication and Language” makes me foster a new view on the details that are being presented.
 This book discusses the facets of language in a modern light.
 The book would refute some of the findings in the source due to age.
 The book would show that the source is outdated.

 Thompson, Neil, and Jo Campling.
 Communication and Language: A Handbook of Theory and Practice.
 Houndmills, Basingstoke, Hampshire: Palgrave Macmillan, 2003.
 Print.

 This book goes into detail about the theories and concepts that surround and make-up Communication and Language.
-I found that the source represents the material in a fashion that depicts its interpretation as the definition of the concept.
+I found that the source represents the material in a fashion that depicts its interpretation as the definition of the concepts.
 The book, in general, is a self-proclaimed “Handbook of Theory and Practice.”

-The book can be forwarded by the above sources, but the book can also counter and refute those same sources.
-By using the definitions and theoretical findings that are in the book, I can counter the Tough source, while forwarding the Goldin-Meadow source.
-Definitions change and so the sources can both be proved and disproved.
+The book can be forwarded by the above sources, but the book can also refute and possibly disregard those same sources.
+By using the definitions and theoretical findings that are in the book, that are also up-to-date, I can see that the Tough source, while forwarding the Goldin-Meadow source is also being denied accuracy by showing the datedness of the materials.
+Definitions change and so the sources can both be proved and disproved due to this fact.

 The question I am posing can be answered by using these sources to delve into the concepts that are posed by communication and language.
 The answer is not simple, but complex, as are the languages that are spoke or not spoken.
 The idea that all non-verbal communication is universal is not true.
 The use of non-verbal communication is however.
 These sources took many case studies that prove this.

 KEY: